 Despite the brevity of Gregg Toland, ASC’s life and career, his artistry and technical innovations resulted in an influential and memorable legacy — notably as a result of photographing such classic films as Wuthering Heights (1939), The Long Voyage Home (1940), The Grapes of Wrath (1940), Citizen Kane (1941) and The Best Years of Our Lives (1946).

-The American Society of Cinematographers was recently given a small collection of personal items belonging to Toland, who died in 1948 at the age of 44.
+The American Society of Cinematographers was recently entrusted with a small collection of personal items belonging to Toland, who died in 1948 at the age of 44.
+They were donated by his daughter, Lothian Toland Skelton.

 While we cannot present every single object from the collection here, this selection covers each category or type of item represented — some of which are informative and of genuine historical value, while others are simply fascinating curios as they were owned and used by an artist of Toland’s stature.
 One example is this simple rubber stamp, which Toland presumably had made for use in marking photographs.

 Nothing in the ASC’s Toland collection was marked with this stamp, but, yes, it’s incredibly interesting.
 Fortunately, however, a number of other items have far more to say about their owner.

 Long before the Internet put the world’s information at our fingertips, individuals who wanted to track their media profile would subscribe to a newspaper clipping service, which scoured periodicals from around the country for any mention of their clients.
 Clearly wishing to document his career trajectory, Toland subscribed to Luce's Press Clipping Bureau in New York City, which would mail him a monthly packet containing newspaper and magazine articles that contained even the most minor mention of the cinematographer — mostly in reviews of the films he had shot.